Last Updated on September 28, 2025

 🦟 What About Malaria in Costa Rica?

-Low risk in Costa Rica overall.
-Some risk exists in parts of Alajuela and Limón province.
-Most travelers do not need antimalarial medication, but always check the CDC map for updates if you’ll be off the beaten path.
+Malaria risk exists in parts of Alajuela and Limón province.
+Travelers to other areas do not need antimalarial medication, but always check the CDC map for updates if you’ll be off the beaten path.

 You’ll need strong mosquito protection regardless — not just for malaria, but for Dengue, Zika, and Chikungunya, which are far more common.